EdwardIII/cfn-ses-smtp-logging/README.md

 If you're used to running any kind of mail service, you will know there are times when you have to figure out whether an email was delivered somewhere or not.
-Typically when receipents say they aren't getting emails and you need to identify if the problem is their end or yours.
+Typically when recipients say they aren't getting emails and you need to identify if the problem is their end or yours.

 ## CloudFormation template